PTL-Unibo/Corona_WireCylinder/README.md

 If you use this code in your research, please cite:

 Positive DC Corona Discharges in Concentric Wire-Cylinder Reactors:
-Self-Consistent Modeling and Experimental Validation [TO BE COMPLETED]
+Self-Consistent Modeling and Experimental Validation (submitted for review)

 ## References